Holographic-Sol/icue_display/README.txt

 Frontend is a personal template of mine and has been populated to plug into the backend.
 GUI is designed to be purely logical & non-resource heavy to be used as a tool.

-This program is not a 'light display effect'.
+This program is not a light display effect.
 It is designed to convert the icue keyboard into a non-distracting, efficient and non-resource heavy HUD.

 Values are saved to config.dat for memory accross reboots.